 PEAK Atlas DCA Pro – Semiconductor Analyzer

-For about $150 (USD) this instrument with PC interface is my best resource for measuring hFE and many other transistor parameters.
+For about $150 (USD) this instrument with a PC interface is my best resource for measuring hFE and many other transistor parameters.
 A little pricy but it does a great job.
-Device testing includes small signal devices, power transistors, FETs, MOSFETs, Diodes, and more.
+Device testing includes small-signal devices, power transistors, FETs, MOSFETs, Diodes, and more.
 The hFE value is corrected for collector-emitter leakage (useful for germanium transistors).

-In figures 2 and 3 below, the hFE curves demonstrate how it is effected by base current IB and VCE .
-In particular the 10 uA base current hFE curve for the 2N3906 may indicate additional problems as shown later in this article.
+In figures 2 and 3 below, the hFE curves demonstrate how it is affected by base current IB and VCE .
+In particular, the 10 uA base current hFE curve for the 2N3906 may indicate additional problems as shown later in this article.
 Here the hFE is significantly lower compared to higher base currents.

 Figure 2: 2N3904 DCA Pro results (click image to enlarge).